nagvbt/nagvbt.github.io/blog/2014-01-22-visual-studio-2013-update-1-ready-to-download.md

 ---
-title: "Visual Studio 2013 Update 1 ready to download"
-date: "2014-01-22"
-categories:
-  - "tools-technology-news"
-tags:
+tags: ["Tools"]
-  - "visual-studio"
 ---

+# Visual Studio 2013 Update 1 for download

 In a [blog](http://blogs.msdn.com/b/somasegar/archive/2014/01/20/visual-studio-2013-update-1.aspx) post, S. Somasegar, Corporate Vice President of Microsoft Developer Division clearly mentioned that: “This is a targeted update, addressing some key areas of customer feedback since the Visual Studio 2013 release.
 For example, we heard your feedback about running Visual Studio in environments without IE10+, and have made several improvements to this experience in Update 1.” **New features for developers include:**